ONSdigital/dp-zebedee-content/README.md

 ...
 ```

+### Without AWS dev account access

+Alternatively, if you do not have access to the `develop` account (deprecated), you may request the `cms-contents.zip` file to a colleague.

 ## Getting started

 dp-zebedee-content is a Go Module so needs to be cloned to a directory **outside of your $GOPATH**